thisisparker/dotnet-jekyll/_posts/2014-05-26-accepting-amazons-drm-makes-it-impossible-to-challenge-its-monopoly.md

 Amazon has a lot of fans, and they tend to ascribe its rise as a bookseller for its aggressively pro-customer stance.
 If it drops that stance, even major fans would probably agree that it no longer deserves the throne.
 Unfortunately, DRM takes the conditional monopoly that customers like (you get to be the largest bookseller so long as you’re good to your customers) and replaces it with an unconditional one (you once achieved monopoly and that is now permanent).

 This week’s sketchy move against Hachette looks like a willingness to throw its customers under a bus in the name of better business deals.
 If publishers continue to insist on DRM, and if customers continue to allow it, we lose our ability to object.

+[^1]: Of course, that is only as true as copyright policy reflects the will of the public, which it doesn’t, but it’s something to aspire to.